wessenstam/stageworkshop/README.md

 ## Authentication ##

-OpenLDAP works fine for authentication, but Prism Central has a problem with anything more than simple RBAC with it.
-- https://jira.nutanix.com/browse/ENG-126217 openldap authentication difference in PC vs PE
-  - fixed with PC 5.7.1

-In the meantime, one can use Windows Server: Active Directory, but for simpler and faster results, the automation leverages [AutoDC](documentation/autodc/README.md).
+One can use Windows Server: Active Directory, but for simpler and faster results, the automation leverages [AutoDC](documentation/autodc/README.md).